Rhazra0/econ429/README.md

 Tripura:

-#### Within e-NAM States
-Aggregating the APMCs on e-NAM (https://enam.gov.in/NAMV2/home/implemented_progress.html#) based on Wheat commodity, I obtain the following list of relevant states: Bihar, Chattisgarh, Gujarat, Karnataka, Madhya Pradesh, Maharashtra, Rajasthan, Uttar Pradesh, Uttrakhand, West Bengal

-I'll further obtain the wheat mandis on a state-by-state basis using their APMC site:

-Bihar:

-Chattisgarh:

-Gujarat: Ahmedabad, Bhiloda, Botad, Dahod, Deesa, Dhoalka, Dhrol, Godhra, Halvad, Himmatnagar, Jamnagar, Jasdan, Jhalod, Junagadh, Nizar, Porbandar, Rajkot, Sanand, Savarkundla, Savli, Talod, Thara, Visavadar, Visnagar,

-Haryana: Adampur, Ambala, Asandh, Barwala Hisar, Bhiwani, CH Dadri, Cheeka, Chhachhrauli, Dabwali, Dhand, Ellanabad, Faridabad, Fatehabad, Ganaur, Gharaunda, Gohana, Hansi, Hodal, Indri, Ismailabad, Jakhal, Jhajjar, Jind, Jullana, Kaithal, Kalanwali, Kalayat, Karnal, Ladwa, Madlauda, Mullana, Narnaund, Narwana, Nissing, Palwal, Panipat, Pehowa, Pillukhera, Pundri, Rania, Ratia, Rewari, Rohtak, Safidon, Samalkha, Shahbad, Sirsa, Siwani, Sonepat, Taraori, Thanesar, Tohana, Uchana

-Himachal Pradesh: Paonta Sahib

-Jharkhand: Gridih, Lohardaga,

-Karnataka:

-Madhya Pradesh: Betul, Chhindwara, Karond, Sanwer, Timarni

-Maharashtra: Ahmednagar, Aurangabad, Dound, Malegoan, Malkapur, Nandurbar, Newasa, Rahuri, Tumsar, Wardha, Yeola

-Rajasthan: Atru, Bandikui, Bikaner Grain,

-Uttar Pradesh:

-Uttrakhand:

-West Bengal:

-### APMCs integrated in e-NAM
-I use the number of markets covered by e-NAM found in AgMarknet (https://www.agmarknet.gov.in/new/eNAMMarket.aspx) which shows 410 total mandis.
-The full 585 are shown in PIB Delhi (https://pib.gov.in/PressReleaseIframePage.aspx?PRID=1558623) as of Jan 2019.

 ### For e-NAM's commodity to mandi mapping:
-I will use the "APMC Commodity Details" found on e-NAM (https://enam.gov.in/NAMV2/home/implemented_progress.html#) which lists the State, Mandi, Parent Commodity, and Variety for 470 Mandis across 14 States as of 31st Oct 2017
+I will use the "APMC Commodity Details" found on e-NAM (https://enam.gov.in/NAMV2/home/implemented_progress.html#) which lists the State, Mandi, Parent Commodity, and Variety
+- the list has 470 Mandis across 14 States as of 31st Oct 2017

+### For Commodity-Wise Monthly Prices of Wheat by Mandi
+I obtained from Commodity-wise, Min,Max,Modal Price/Arrival Data (https://agmarknet.gov.in/SearchCmmMkt.aspx?Tx_Commodity=1&Tx_State=AS&Tx_District=0&Tx_Market=0&DateFrom=27-Feb-2000&DateTo=27-Feb-2024&Fr_Date=27-Feb-2000&To_Date=27-Feb-2024&Tx_Trend=0&Tx_CommodityHead=Wheat&Tx_StateHead=Assam&Tx_DistrictHead=--Select--&Tx_MarketHead=--Select--) from Jan 1, 2003 to Jan 1, 2023 per state.
+The goal is to join them into one consolidated data frame.
+Then, I will overlay it with the mandi e-NAM list from above.

 ### For WDRA registered warehouses mapping per state:
 I used the warehouses registered under the Warehousing Development and Regulatory Authority (WDRA) whose registration date was 2018 (the earliest offered on the site).
 This contributes to my additional objective of comparing wheat prices pre-2018 and during 2018, given mandi distance to these warehouses.